 We have the story in pictures, including the memorable Town Selfie taken from high above by Namuk Cho.

-Current letters have to do with a discussion with candidates for the Police Commission and a DOT project, reported in Weston Today on October 17, which will occur on Route 57 in the summer.
+Current letters have to do with a discussion with candidates for the Police Commission.

 Previous letters are in regard to the Historic District Commission's hearing on an addition to the Weston Public Library.